 - Contrary to this trope's usual assumptions, creating a Synthetic Plague wouldn't be particularly profitable for a Corrupt Corporate Executive either: even if a government or terrorist organization were inclined to buy such a thing, they would only do so once, after which they could presumably culture more of it for themselves.
 Chemical agents and plain ol' guns don't breed, so repeat sales make them a far more profitable alternative for a weapons manufacturer.

-- AIDS is often suspected to be one of these; seen under microscope the AIDS virus is an incredibly layed and complex virus, far more than other known viruses.
-It also has a very low incubation time which would be important for an artificial virus to enhance its spread potential and even today no one can be absolutely sure where it originally came from.
+- HIV is often suspected to be one of these; seen under microscope, the virus is an incredibly layered and complex virus, far more than other known viruses.
+It also has a very low incubation time which would be important for an artificial virus to enhance its spread potential and, even today, no one can be absolutely sure where it originally came from.
 Naturally, thanks to these facts, conspiracies run rampant.